Skip to main content

 Pruning

-Cut back dead foliage and old spikes to 2–3 inches (5–8 cm) above the crown in late winter before new growth.
-No other management required.
+Cut back dead foliage and old spikes to 2-3 inches (5-8 cm) above the crown in late winter before new growth.
+No other management is required.
 The persistent winter seed heads can be left for structural interest through the cold months.

 Pruning Schedule